SeldonIO/alibi/doc/source/overview/high_level.md

 The first requirement is easy enough to satisfy.
 The second however requires some idea of what interpretable means.
 Intuitively it would require that the counterfactual constructed makes sense as an instance of the dataset.
 Each of the methods available in alibi deal with interpretability slightly differently.
-All of them agree however that we require that the perturbation $\delta$ changing the original instance $x_0$ into $x_{cf} = x_0 + \delta$ should be sparse.
+All of them require that the perturbation
+$\delta$ that changes the original instance $x_0$ into $x_{cf} = x_0 + \delta$ should be sparse.
 This means we prefer solutions that change a small subset of the features to construct $x_{cf}$.
-This limits the complexity of the solution making them more understandable.
+Requiring this limits the complexity of the solution making it more understandable.

-##### Explainers:

-The following discusses the set of explainer methods available from alibi for generating counterfactual insights.

 :::{admonition} **Note 3: fit and explain method runtime differences** Alibi explainers expose two methods `fit` and `explain`.
 Typically, in machine learning the method that takes the most time is the fit method as that's where the model optimization conventionally takes place.
-In explainability however the model should already be fit and instead the explain step usually requires the bulk of computation.
-However this isn't always the case.
+In explainability the explain step often requires the bulk of computation.
+However, this isn't always the case.

-Among the following explainers there are two categories of approach taken.
+Among the explainers in this section there are two approaches taken.
 The first fits a counterfactual when the user requests the insight.
 This happens during the `.explain()` method call on the explainer class.
 They do this by running gradient descent on model inputs to find a counterfactual.
 The methods that take this approach are Counterfactuals Instances, Contrastive Explanation Method and Counterfactuals Guided by Prototypes.
-Thus, the `fit` methods in these cases are quick but the `explain` method slow.
+Thus, the `fit` methods in these cases are quick but the `explain` method is slow.

-The other approach however uses reinforcement learning to pretrains a model that produces explanations on the fly.
+The other approach however uses reinforcement learning to pretrain a model that produces explanations on demand.
 The training in this case takes place during the `fit` method call and so this has a long runtime while the `explain` method is quick.
 If you want performant explanations in production environments then the later method is preferable.
 :::